During my 12-week internship at Adobe as a experience designer, I finished three projects:

 My research project provided strong design implications to both the framework and the new video-editing app: Project Rush.
 The recent beta release (Woohoo!) of Project Rush adopted several of my design suggestions.
 Below are two of the major research findings reflected in the current version:

-1. Left tool bar instead of bottom tool bar: Though a tool bar on the bottom is a more common design for video editing apps, new users located tools fast on the left tool bar and had no problem with the new layout.
-This also means that a left tool bar can be a universal design element across next-generation creative cloud apps.
+1. Left tool bar instead of bottom tool bar: A left tool bar is a universal design element across next-generation creative cloud apps.
+Though there was a concern that users are more used to a tool bar on the bottom (a more common design for video editing apps), new users located tools fast on the left tool bar and had no problem with the new layout.

 2. Say no to ellipsis on the top bar: On the mobile version, key function buttons should all be shown on the top bar, especially the share/export function.
 Users were very confused about where to go when the function was hidden in the ellipsis/drop down menu.